good-loop/doc/pages/policy/privacy-policy.md

 *   If we are unable to resolve your complaint, you may make a complaint to the Information Commissioner's Office.
 Please see [https://ico.org.uk/make-a-complaint/](https://ico.org.uk/make-a-complaint/) for more information.

-1.  **CHANGES TO THIS PRIVACY POLICY**
+## 9. Changes To This Privacy Policy

 *   We reserve the right to alter this privacy policy at any time.
 Such alterations will be posted on our website.
 You can also obtain an up-to-date copy of our privacy policy by contacting us as described in paragraph 10\.
 Should you object to any alteration, please contact us.

-1.  **CONTACTING US**
+## 10. Our Details

-*   If you need to contact us about this notice or any matters relating to the personal information we hold on you, you can email our Data Protection Lead at daniel@good-loop.com or at support@good-loop.com.
+* If you need to contact us about this notice or any matters relating to the personal information we hold on you, you can email our Data Protection Officer (DPO) via

-11. **LINKS TO OTHER WEBSITES**
+<span class='email' data-name='support' data-domain='good-loop.com'>support at good-loop.com</span>.

+* We are registered with the UK Information Commissioner's Office (ICO).
+Our registration number is: **ZA275147**

+* The International Advertising Bureau (IAB) operates a framework for managing consent, called the [Transparency Consent Framework (TCF)](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).
+Good-Loop supports the TCF and is on the Global Vendor List (GVL) as **vendor #749**.

+* Good-Loop Ltd is company **SC548356**, registered in the UK.
+Our registered address is 27 McDonald Road, Edinburgh, EH7 4LX.

+## 11. Links To Other Websites

 *   Our website or App may contain links to external third party websites and apps.
 If you follow a link to a third party website or app, please note that this privacy policy does not apply to that website or app.
 We are not responsible or liable for the privacy policies or practices of any third party websites or apps, so check their policies before you submit any personal data to those websites.

-## 12. FURTHER INFORMATION
+## 12. Further Information

 *   We hope that the contents of this privacy policy address any queries that you may have about the personal information we may hold about you and what we may do with it.
 However, if you do have any further queries, comments or requests, please contact us as described in paragraph 10 above.